Ashdof/alx-low_level_programming/0x0B-malloc_free/README.md

-0x0C.
-C - More malloc, free
+0x0B.
+C - Malloc, free
-This is the 13th lesson of C Programming Language.
+This is the 12th lesson of C Programming Language.
 We progress the lesson with Dynamic Memory Allocation (Malloc) and free.

 Dynamic memory allocation is a procedure used to change the size of a data structure at run time.
 The four libraries that make this possible are nalloc, calloc, realloc and free